oaxiom/te_hic/README.md

 te_hic is all packed in a single entry point now.
 To use, supply the aligned read1 and read2 bams and the genome.
 Other options are available to control the q read threshold, minimum distance to consider and resolutions of arrays to build.

+Note that te_hic uses one CPU core, and has a peak memory usage of about 11 Gb.

 ```
 te_hic -1 ${out}.p1.bam -2 ${out}.p2.bam -g hg38 -l sample_label